-It’s one of every guy's worst nightmares: man boobs.
-You saw it on the Seinfeld episode “The Mansierre,” in which Kramer developed a bra for guys who were suffering from a little too much breast development.
+It's one of every guy's worst nightmares: man boobs.
+You saw it on the Seinfeld episode "The Mansierre," in which Kramer developed a bra for guys who had a little extra breast development.

 Video of the Day

 Let's start with why you even get man boobs in the first place.
 There are two main reasons.
 The first is if you're generally overweight, then you'll likely have excess fatty tissue that's stored over the pectoral muscles.
 A common myth is that you can spot reduce your man boobs, but unfortunately, you can't pick and choose where your body is going to shed its fat, so you will just have to lower it overall.

 The second reason guys get man boobs is due to a medical condition called gynecomastia.
 This is a hormonal condition in which the body produces an increased amount of estrogen and a decreased amount of testosterone.